 This is the test suite info function.
-It is supposed to return a list of tagged tuples that specify various properties regarding the execution of this test suite (common for all test cases in the suite).
+It is supposed to return a list of tagged tuples that specify various properties related to the execution of this test suite (common for all test cases in the suite).

-The timetrap tag sets the maximum time each test case is allowed to take (including init_per_testcase/2 and end_per_testcase/2).
+The timetrap tag sets the maximum time each test case is allowed to execute (including init_per_testcase/2 and end_per_testcase/2).
 If the timetrap time is exceeded, the test case fails with reason timetrap_timeout.
-If a TimeFunc function is specified, it will be called initially and must return a value on TimeVal format.
+A TimeFunc function can be used to set a new timetrap by returning a TimeVal.
+It may also be used to trigger a timetrap timeout by, at some point, returning a value other than a TimeVal.
+(See the User's Guide for details).

-The require tag specifies configuration variables that are required by test cases in the suite.
+The require tag specifies configuration variables that are required by test cases (and/or configuration functions) in the suite.
 If the required configuration variables are not found in any of the configuration files, all test cases are skipped.
-For more information about the 'require' functionality, see the reference manual for the function ct:require/[1,2].
+For more information about the 'require' functionality, see the reference manual for the function ct:require/ [1,2].